IronFox/Subnautica-Echelon/README.md

 ## Requirements
 - Tobey's BepInEx Pack for Subnautica (https://www.nexusmods.com/subnautica/mods/1108)
 - Vehicle Framework (https://www.nexusmods.com/subnautica/mods/859)
-- Unity Editor version 2019.4.36f
+- Unity Editor version 2019.4.36f with Mac build support
 - Visual Studio 2019+ (2022 is current at the time of writing) Community+
 - .NET 4.7.2 developer pack (https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472)
 - KriptoFX (https://assetstore.unity.com/packages/vfx/particles/fire-explosions/realistic-explosions-pack-54783)
 If you do not want to license this, you will need to revamp the Explosion/Explosion prefab to produce convincing visuals.
+One of its shaders is also used to the drive exhaust so you will have to also fix that.
 The project expects those to be located in the KriptoFX subdirectory.

 ## Project Composition